Motion Picture Film Guidance: Playback and Digitization of Materials

 How Can I Play Back and Digitize My Materials?

-One should proceed with extreme caution when attempting to view old films.
-The film may exhibit signs of deterioration (see Condition Assessment) while others may only appear to be in good condition, when in fact they are too warped or brittle to run through any kind of viewing device.
+Proceed with caution when attempting to view old films.
+Some films may exhibit obvious signs of deterioration and fragility (see Condition Assessment) while others may only appear to be in good condition, when in fact they are too warped or brittle to run through any kind of viewing device.
 Films shot in the past few decades and stored properly may be safe to run on a projector, but only if you know that the projector has been properly maintained, and only if the film is in good condition.
 Preservation copies held in archival institutions should never be projected.
 If you are unsure of a film’s content, consider viewing individual frames with a magnifying glass.
 This will allow you to safely assess subject matter before attempting projection.

 The Association of Moving Image Archivists (AMIA) also provides the Video and Film Supplier Directory.